lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Part 4: Create a smart credential scanner

 For this last decorator, we are going to inject another security tool in the pipeline, but only if the tool is not already present in the workflow.
-Furthermore, we will need to do more that injecting command lines.
+Furthermore, we will need to do more than injecting command lines.

 > Important: This extension is private and not listed on the public Azure DevOps marketplace.
 Don't look for it.
-Nevertheless, I choose it because it perfectly matches what I'm willing to show.
+Nevertheless, I choose it because it matches perfectly what I'm willing to show.

 ### Specify what we want to scan and how

-This extension contains a dozen of security tools and each pipeline may require different tasks depending on what you want to scan or perform.
+This extension contains a dozen of security tools, and each pipeline may require different tasks depending on what you want to scan or perform.
 In my case, I need:

 - a task to scan the files to search for credentials
 - a task to transform the results in a standard SARIF file